Hi community,

 Again: This is always about withdrawing cash.

-From my experience – if you do not insist on eating at a small warung at the street in the mountains – you can pay with your card anywhere.
+From my experience – if you do not insist on eating at a small warung at the street in the mountains – you can pay with your :r: card anywhere.
 I’d like to know if you have different experiences. @Haribol11 already shared some.

 Note: at Bali Collection in Nusa Dua, I first had trouble finding an ATM to withdraw cash but there are min.
 2 places with 3 ATMs from different providers at each place.
 One – I think a Chinese one – wanted to charge fees; I cancelled.
-The ATM next to it accepted my card.
+The ATM next to it accepted my :r: card. :slight_smile:

-Well, they wouldn’t ask for a tip but you’ll see when they expected one.
+Well, they wouldn’t ask for a tip but you’ll see when they expected one. :slight_smile:

 I was very exhausted after our transfer from DPS airport to Tanah Lot and gave 2.000 INR (which is not appropriate).
 I made up for this later. :D: